aramis-lab/clinicadl/README.md

 <details>
 <summary>
-The full list of options available for `tsvtool getlabels` can be available with this command: `clinicadl tsvtool getlabels -h`
+The full list of options available to obtain labels from tsv files.
 </summary>

 ```{.sourceCode .bash}